italia/Satosa-Saml2Spid/Docker-compose/README.md

 ## Run the composition

+1. Copy/pull Satosa-Saml2Spid project locally.
-Copy the folder `example` to `docker-example` and do your configuration.
+2. Copy the folder `example` to a new folder named `docker-example`
+3. Inspect the `docker-example` folder content and do your configuration.

 > :warning: **DO NOT USE the `example` folder _as is_ in production**: the `example` folder provides secrets that **MUST** be not used in a production environment.
 It sole purpose is to provide a user friendly starting point.